dauparas/website/content/post/learning/index.md

 +++
-title = "Learn it yourself"
-subtitle = "by Justas Dauparas"
+title = "Learn it yourself - online resources" subtitle = "by Justas Dauparas"

 # Add a summary to display on homepage (optional).
-summary = "Some useful resources!"
+summary = "Some useful online lectures and books on machine learning!"

 date = 2020-04-25T06:44:46-04:00
 draft = false